alex65536/sofcheck/DESIGN.md

   - `bot_api/clients` contains various implementations of engine communication protocols.
 This module is useful for developing chess engines.
 It uses the interfaces described in `bot_api` module.
 Currently, only UCI is implemented, but support for more protocols will be added later
+- `eval` contains the implementation of position cost evaluation.
+The module also allows to tune the position cost weights and extract the features to perform such tuning
 - `search` contains the chess engine implementation.
 It uses the interface described in `bot_api`
   - `search/bin` contains the chess engine executable
 - more modules coming soon...